-So, you've taken your Switch into the bathroom with you, you're just sat there, chilling in the bath while playing Breath of the Wild.
+So, you've taken your Switch into the bathroom with you and you're just sat there, chilling in the bath while playing Breath of the Wild.
 If your Nintendo Switch got wet, it would be terrible, wouldn't it?

 Now, this isn't an ideal situation, but thankfully, you pulled your Switch out of the bath, turned it off, and now you're just sat staring at it and hoping.

 How can you get water out of your Nintendo Switch?

 How to get water out of your Nintendo Switch

 Well, make sure you leave the console off.
 In the event it wasn't in the bath and you just spilt some water on it, still make sure it's off, and it's not plugged in.

 The best way to deal with this is to simply let it dry off for a couple of days, it's not flashy, but it can work.

 Your other main bet is to get a small box and some silica gel packets.
 You can then leave them all in there for a day or so and hopefully, the moisture will be gone.
 If that's not worked, then you've only really got one option.